entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```
 ent pro link [contextName]
 ```
-This instructs `ent` how to connect to the Kube containing the EntandoApp.
+This instructs ent how to connect to the Kubernetes containing the Entando App.

-3. Activate the profile that `ent` should use across shells
+3. Activate the profile that ent should use across shells
 ```
 ent pro use [profileName]
 ```

 This attempts to fully restore a profile type by considering the login and related Entando applications.

-4. Activate the profile that `ent` should use within the current shell
+4. Activate the profile that ent should use within the current shell
 ```
 source ent pro use [profileName]
 ```

-This allows `ent` instances in different shells to simultaneously use different Kube contexts, kubeconfigs or custom commands.
+This allows ent instances in different shells to simultaneously use different Kube contexts, kubeconfigs or custom commands.
 The quickstart script creates a profile named "qs--{vmname}" that is associated with the Entando application it generates.

 4. Print a list of the available profiles
 ```